Categories: Business

 Google Enters Korea

 Comscore statistics reveal that with just 1.7 million monthly Korean visitors (July, 2008) Google had barely penetrated the country’s Internet scene, which was reportedly the ninth highest globally according to Internet World Stats.
-Google’s blogging platform, Blogger, today boasts over half billion active users, according to Quora statistics, but at the time it had failed as a major contender in Korea’s blogging scene.
+Google’s blogging platform, Blogger, today boasts over half a billion active users, according to Quora statistics, but at the time it had failed as a major contender in Korea’s blogging scene.

 “We’ve been Googled,” announced Chang Kim on his personal blog.
 He described Google’s market share in Korea at the time as “minor,” with Korean Web users defaulting to leading search portals Naver and DaumThrough the acquisition of TNC, Google established a foothold that it had previously been unable to attain.
 TNC’s blog software Textcube surpassed all alternatives, with integrated social networking features that Google looked to transport to Blogger.